 White facade with niches at Michaelskirche Munich

-[Image Courtesy: Borisb17 via Canva Pro]
+Image Courtesy: Borisb17 via Canva Pro

-However, what really caught my eye was the impressive white and gold façade of St. Michael’s Church.
+However, what caught my eye was the impressive white and gold façade of St. Michael’s Church.
 13 niches on the façade contain standing statues of Duke Wilhelm and other Bavarian rulers.
 This makes the church unique and very different from the usual medieval churches in Munich.

 Heiliggeistkirche – Church of the Holy Ghost